Discover more from The Rational Walk

 Over the past two years, the pandemic has heavily impacted the market for both new and used vehicles.
 As the supply of new vehicles was constrained due to persistent supply chain problems, buyers turned to the used car market.
 Heavy demand for used cars caused significant price inflation that far exceeded inflation for new vehicles.
 As supply chain conditions ease, new vehicle production should increase in the coming months.
 The impact on new and used car pricing remains to be seen.

 Hopefully this article has been helpful to those with an interest in the automobile market.
 Next week, I will publish a profile of CarMax, the largest used car dealership in the United States.
-If you would like to receive that profile, as well as to gain access to all previous business profiles, please consider signing up for a paid subscription.

 Copyright, Disclosures, and Privacy Information